DaScOrPiO/Restful_Routes/documentation .md

 Checks if a person exists in the database before updating, if the id doesn't exist in the database, an error with code 404 is thrown saying `Person not found!`.

 4. ### Delete existing user:
-Delete existing user data: copy https://myrestfulroutes.onrender.com/api/id and make a **DELETE** request via postman or any other endpoint testing tool of your choice
+Delete existing user data: copy https://myrestfulroutes.onrender.com/api/id and make a **DELETE** request via postman or any other endpoint testing tool of your choice.

 ### How it works
 Checks if a person exists in the database before deleting, if the id doesn't exist in the database, an error with code 404 is thrown saying `Person not found!`.
 Otherwise, a response with code 204 is sent.